|

 Antigenic drift describes a gradual accumulation of amino acid mutational changes.
 In the influenza virion, HA and NA antigens slowly change over time.
 Antigenic shift, on the other hand, represents a dramatic alteration in genetic configuration resulting in the acquisition of completely novel HA and NA antigens.

 In a process called reassortment, an individual who harbors concomitantly a human and an avian influenza virus can become an incubator for novel, revolutionary viruses.
 It is possible, as has happened in past pandemics (Taubenberger 2005), that one of these viral creations becomes doted with the capacity for highly virulent human-to-human transmission.
+Avian influenza: The illness

 The acute symptoms in uncomplicated cases begin to abate in a few days.
 Recuperation, however, may be slow in some individuals who show lingering malaise.
 The syndrome is a great stress to the organism.
 Individuals challenged by heart, liver, pulmonary, endocrine, kidney, immune conditions, or age, are consequently more vulnerable to viral lethality.

 Bodily organs injured by influenza are more prone to suprainfections with bacterial species.
 Staphylococcus aureus, Streptococcus pneumonia, Klebsiella, and Hemophilus influenzae are commonly implicated in bacterial pneumonia complicating influenza.
 In fact, mortality in influenza pandemics has been significantly attributed to bacterial onslaughts on the coattails of the viral invasion.
 This fact is crucial in public health planning.
 Indeed, the stockpiling of appropriate anti-bacterial agents is as important as insuring adequate anti-viral supplies.
+The importance of physiological gases in antiviral therapy

 Current antiviral medications for influenza function via the inhibition of viral components involved in attachment to, or release from, host cells.
 Oseltamivir (Tamiflu) and zanamivir (Relenza) for example, alter viral neuraminidase peplomers, bridling replicative capacity.
 Amantadine (Symetrel) modifies M2 proteins, thus interfering with viral nucleic acid release into the host cell.